RELX Group/Elsevier Diversity & Inclusion Statement

 We follow rigorous internal processes of one over one approvals and carry out internal audits to ensure pay parity for employees doing the same or similar work in a geography.
 Additionally, we have a whistle-blower process via an internal hotline to ensure that any issue can be reported without prejudice.

 We conduct regular surveys to gather employee feedback.
-In 2017, we conducted pulse surveys across the business to hear from employees about how we are doing to make RELX Group a great place to work.
+In 2018, we conducted a global employee opinion survey, with 90% participation, to hear from employees about how we are doing to make RELX an even better place to work.

 Health and wellbeing